Acting for the ecological and energy transition

 Reorienting financing towards the energies of the future

 Faced with the climate crisis, BNP Paribas believes in its responsibility as the European Union’s largest bank to redirect its financing towards green projects, with the aim of achieving a carbon neutral economy by 2050.
 At the end of September 2022, financing for the production of low-carbon energy (€28.2bn, including €24.8bn in renewable energy) was already close to 20% higher than financing for the production of energy from fossil fuels.

-The Group aims to reach 40 billion euros in outstanding financing for the production of low-carbon energy, and mainly renewable, by 2030.
-At the same time, the financing of oil exploration and production will have been reduced by 80% as the Group maintains its policy of not providing any upstream financing for projects pertaining to the development of new oil and gas fields regardless of the financing methods.
+The Group aims to reach 40 billion euros in credit exposure for the production of low-carbon energy, and mainly renewable, by 2030.
+At the same time, the financing of oil exploration and production will have been reduced by 80%, and the financing for gas exploration and production by 30%.
+BNP Paribas no longer provides any financing dedicated to the development of new oil and gas fields regardless of the financing methods.
 These are two strong markers in the reduction of CO2 emissions, which are supported by BNP Paribas’ numerous actions to help its clients in their transition and the support of green innovation.